- Places to Explore

 ANA InterContinental Tokyo (ANA) Review

-The ANA typifies the ziggurat-atrium style that seems to have been a requirement for hotel architecture from the mid-1980s.
-The reception floor, with its two-story fountain, is clad in enough marble to have depleted an Italian quarry.
-In general, though, the interior designers have made skillful use of artwork and furnishings to take some of the chill off the hotel's relentless modernism.
-Guest rooms are sleek but the standard rooms tend to be small, starting at 28 square meters.
-A special lounge on the 35th floor, available to those staying in Club InterContinental rooms, offers superb views of the city and, on clear days, Mt.
+With a central location and modest pricing, the ANA is a great choice for the business traveler, and its ziggurat-atrium points to the heyday of the power-lunch: the mid-1980s.
+The reception floor, with its two-story waterfall fountain, is clad in enough marble to have depleted an Italian quarry.
+Guest rooms, nearly all of which have been renovated in the last few years, are stylish, if a little generic, with dark brown textiles accented with orange or royal blue pillows.
+Standard rooms tend to be small, starting at a little over 70 square feet.
+The Club InterContinental Lounge, located on the 35th floor, offers superb views of the city and, on clear days, Mt.
 Fuji.
-On the floor above is the award-winning French restaurant Pierre Gagnaire, and on the third floor the Steakhouse serves grain-fed New Zealand beef.
+On the floor above is the award-winning French restaurant Pierre Gagnaire, and on the third floor the Steakhouse serves grass-fed New Zealand beef and lamb.

 Heart of the Metropolis